pytorch/vision/docs/source/models_new.rst

     im = to_pil_image(box.detach())
     im.show()

+The classes that the pre-trained model outputs are the following can be found on `weights.meta["categories"]`.
+For details on how to plot the bounding boxes of the models, you may refer to :ref:`instance_seg_output`.

 Table of all available Object detection weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Box MAPs are reported on COCO
+Box MAPs are reported on COCO val2017:

 .. include:: generated/detection_table.rst